A Difficult Challenge

 Contents of an Individual Student Subfolder

 I next tried to figure out how to give those quizzes and tests online.
-The challenge is how to make the results of such quizzes and tests valid and reliable given the fact that it would be very easy for the students to open their notes while taking quizzes and tests because I am not there beside them to watch what they are doing.
+The challenge is how to make the results of such quizzes and tests valid and reliable, given the fact that it would be very easy for the students to open their notes while taking quizzes and tests because I am not there beside them to watch what they are doing.

 I tried it.
 I gave my first quiz through Cisco Webex.
 Through the “shared screen” of the application’s environment, I opened the PowerPoint file that contains the items for my first quiz.
 I jokingly told myself then that it was something historical – it was my first quiz in the COVID-19 era.
 I gave them 10 minutes to finish the 10-item vocabulary quiz.
 That’s the same amount of time we give our students for their quizzes during regular classes.
-That’s a very long time for my “advance” students but just enough for the “not-so-advance” among them.
+That’s a very long time for my “advanced” students but just enough for the “not-so-advance” among them.
 For the dragging and dropping of the answer sheets to their Google Drive folder, I gave them an additional 3 minutes, although I know that the process of dragging and dropping files to a Google Drive folder could be done in a minute or less.
-It was a trial of sort, so I was a little bit generous with the time allotment.
+It was a trial of sorts, so I was a little bit generous with the time allotment.
 And yes, it was a success.

-To prevent my students from sharing with their friends in my other classes the information about the quizzes and tests I am giving them, I made sure that I prepare different sets of quizzes and tests for every class.
+To prevent my students from sharing with their friends in my other classes the information about the quizzes and tests I am giving them, I made sure that I prepared different sets of quizzes and tests for every class.
 In addition, I am not using quiz/test items from the item bank that the department where I belong created for the quizzes and tests of expat ESL teachers like me.
 I created my own quizzes and tests.

 Now, which is easier to check/mark, the digital copies or the hard copies of students’ assignments, exercises, quizzes, and tests.
 The answer is – the hard copies.
 The digital copies take longer to check/mark.
-This is the other reason I consider assessment as the most challenging part of online teaching.
+This is the other reason I consider assessment the most challenging part of online teaching.